bevyengine/bevy-website/content/news/2024-02-03-bevy-0.13/index.md

 [corners]: https://github.com/bevyengine/bevy/pull/11813
 [third-party UI solutions]: https://bevyengine.org/assets/#ui

+### A revised scene format

-* **A revised scene format:** [Scenes] are Bevy's general-purpose answer to serializing ECS data to disk: tracking entities, components, and resources for both save games and loading premade levels.
+[Scenes] are Bevy's general-purpose answer to serializing ECS data to disk: tracking entities, components, and resources for both save games and loading premade levels.
 However, the existing .ron-based scene format is hard to hand-author, overly verbose, and brittle; changes to your code (or that of your dependencies!) rapidly invalidate saved scenes.
 Cart has been cooking up a [revised scene format] with tight IDE and code integration that tackles these problems and makes authoring content (including UI!) in Bevy a joy.
 Whether you're writing code, writing scene files, or generating it from a GUI.

 [Scenes]: https://github.com/bevyengine/bevy/tree/latest/examples/scene
 [revised scene format]: https://github.com/bevyengine/bevy/discussions/9538

+### `bevy_dev_tools`

-* **bevy_dev_tools:** The secret to smooth game development is great tooling; it's time to give Bevy developers the tools they need to inspect, debug and profile their games as part of the first-party experience.
+The secret to smooth game development is great tooling; it's time to give Bevy developers the tools they need to inspect, debug and profile their games as part of the first-party experience.
 From FPS meters to system stepping to a first-party equivalent of the fantastic [`bevy-inspector-egui`]: giving these a home in Bevy itself helps us polish them, points new users in the right direction, and allows us to use them in the `bevy_editor` itself.

-* **The steady march towards relations:** [Entity-entity relations], the ability to track and manage connections between entities directly in the ECS, has been one of the most requested ECS features for years now.
+### The steady march towards relations

+[Entity-entity relations], the ability to track and manage connections between entities directly in the ECS, has been one of the most requested ECS features for years now.
 Following the [trail blazed by `flecs`], the mad scientists over in `#ecs-dev` are steadily [reshaping our internals], [experimenting with external implementations], and shipping the general purpose building blocks (like dynamic queries or [lifecycle hooks] needed to build a fast, robust and ergonomic solution.

 [Entity-entity relations]: https://github.com/bevyengine/bevy/issues/3742